Why do I have a #SpeedLimiter on my #EBike but not on my car?

-Is the version of me who drives a multi-ton metal box just assumed to be less of a threat to others than the me who pedals along completely exposed on a 60lb #bicycle with a motor that's less powerful than a travel hairdryer?
+Is the version of me who drives a multi-ton metal box just assumed to be less of a threat to others than the me who pedals along completely exposed on a 60lb with a motor that's less powerful than a travel hairdryer?

 And if so why and thanks.